Quick Answer

 | Advisory | Still being defined | Useful when the client needs direction first | High-touch, discussion-heavy |

 Decision rule: lead with project pricing when scope is fixed, present retainer for ongoing access, and start with advisory when diagnosis comes before delivery.
-Add current starting range after verification instead of stale price anchors.
+Use a verified starting range only when it is current, instead of relying on stale price anchors.

 What to include: primary business email, website, LinkedIn, invoicing contact, legal/business name, and onboarding contacts for tax forms and payment setup.